 It was opened 10 years later, in 2013.
 The renovations lasted five years longer than planned (originally designed for 5 years of renovation) and their total cost amounted to about $500 million.
 Despite the enormous deviation from the budget and the timelime, something particularly nostalgic about it in the 19th century returned to the museum, combined with elements that characterized the 21st century.

 The architects, Cruz and Ortiz, won the competition and undertook the renovation of the museum.
 They began a precise reconstruction of the galleries and decorations that characterized the building in the past.
 They believed in simplicity and made sure to stick to tradition and nostalgia.
 Among other things, he added a display space, shops, restaurants, educational facilities and a renovated library.

 The museum's public interior, with a size of more than 2,200 square meters, contains glass roofs and Portuguese stone floors, which can be accessed free of charge and featuring performances and artistic installations.

 The painting was completed in 1642 and depicts the civil force of Captain Koch (dressed in black and red) and his deputy Willem van Roitenbork, together with the soldiers of their platoon.

-The name "night watchman" is given to her even though it is not a nightly picture, because it is coated with dark varnish that gives the viewer the feeling that it is nighttime.
+The name "Night Watch" is given to it even though it is not a nightly picture, because it is coated with dark varnish that gives the viewer the feeling that it is nighttime.

-History of art knows that the fact that not all members of the Guard were painted with their faces clearly and some of them were hidden in the face, caused the photo was rejected by the invitees and it was hung in the city hall of Amsterdam.
-It was also cut at the edge to hang it on a wall too small.
-The full picture remains today only in a small copy of the original picture.
+History of art knows that the fact that not all members of the Guard's faces were painted, some faces are clear while others are hidden, caused the painting to be rejected by the ones who comissioned it, and it was hung in the city hall of Amsterdam.
+It was also cut at the edge, in order to hang it on a wall too small.
+The full painting today remains only in a smaller copy of the original painting.